 Being vulnerable and honest with people, especially when it’s frightening to do so, is one of the most essential components of happiness and mental tranquility.
 “Courage is opposition to fear, mastery of fear—not absence of dread.
 Even though it could be challenging to admit that you have jealousy and insecurity issues, this is the first step in getting better.

-In relation to jealousy specifically, being courageous is being willing to expose yourself and communicate your need or desire—even when the conclusion is uncertain.
+In relation to jealousy specifically, being courageous means being willing to expose yourself and communicate your need or desire—even when the conclusion is uncertain.
 Naturally, this could result in you feeling anxious, neglected, disregarded, or even humiliated.
 You don’t want to suffer “insult on top of an injury,” after all.
-Once more, this brave act of vulnerability creates a way for jealousy and insecurity to being healed.
+Once more, this brave act of vulnerability creates a way for jealousy and insecurity to be healed.